 For my final meal in Portland, the next day, I went back to Cup and Saucer and I got a chai latte and a quiche.
 Everything was delicious and I need to go back sometime!

 I loved Portland so much, that I ended up coming back a few months later!
-That blog post will be up soon, so make sure to subscribe 🙂
+That blog post will be up soon 🙂